idangoldman/plate/ROADMAP.md

   - trigger - should trigger custom Dom events.
   - disable emit method of Events pattern.
 - Create definitions folder with YAML files for regex and events names.
+- Transpile YAML to JavaScript Object files.
 - Refactor regex utility file into a dynamic object loader of regex expressions.

 ## Backlog

-### Library

-- Implement `component("selector", callback)` function pattern
+- Implement `component("selector", callback)` function pattern.
-- Implement `HTMLElements` as prototype of native `HTMLElement`
+- Implement `HTMLElements` as prototype of native `HTMLElement`.
 - Create `Stores` pattern with `local`, `session`, `cookie`, and `memory` storage options.
-- Create Hooks pattern to support Functions extensions and Prototypes pattern
+- Create Hooks pattern to support Functions extensions and Prototypes pattern.
+- Refactor library into tree-shakable structure for smaller footprint.

+### Prototype Enhancements

+- Applying prototypes by direct import vs importing specific method or prototype.
 - Create Functions Prototypes

-### Runtime

-- Test `yaml` file loading and using `Objects.keyCase` method.
-- Implement `glob` imports resolver and loader.
-- Implement `main` as an `importAttributes` of imported files, to be used like main in Python.

-### Prototype Enhancements
+- Create Numbers Prototypes
+- `CaseConversion.hasCase` - check if the string has the specific case
+- `Numbers.toHuman` - convert the number to a human readable format

 #### Objects